 - Gently wash the area with a mild soap and water twice or more daily, and cover with gauze or a non-stick dressing if possible. - An over-the-counter antibiotic ointment can be applied after washing the skin 3-4 times daily.
-Wash hands after application or wear gloves to apply. - To remove crusts, soak with a vinegar solution (1 tablespoon of white vinegar to a pint of water) for 15-20 minutes. - Wash clothing, towels, and bedding daily and don't share these with others. - Wash hands frequently, try not to touch the areas, and keep fingernails trimmed.
+Wash hands after application or wear gloves to apply. - To remove crusts, soak with a vinegar solution (1 tablespoon of white vinegar to a pint of water) for 15-20 minutes. - Wash clothing, towels, and bedding daily and don't share these with others. - Wash hands frequently, try not to touch the areas, and keep the fingernails trimmed. - Keep a child home until there are no scabs or open areas present.